 In turn, the cost per action (CPA) compensation structure helps brands keep their marketing costs in check.

 Affiliate marketing is one of the most effective channels for helping brands build loyalty with consumers and strengthen the lifetime value of their customers.
-One way many DTC and subscription-based brands do this is by working with loyalty partners with their affiliate program.
+One way many direct-to-consumer and subscription-based brands do this is by working with loyalty partners in their affiliate program.

 Loyalty partners, which could be a site, app or company, incentivizes consumers with some type of reward in exchange for a desired action.
 Most of the time this action is based on a sale.
 However, the incentive can be also given on actions like a free trial, sign up, a form fill, or even numerous steps within the client’s customer funnel.